 If you are an F-1 student, and you are maintaining your immigration status (which means following the rules and regulations of the immigration service), you may work on campus once you enroll for your first semester.
 J-1 students may work under certain circumstances.
 Student workers on campus are permitted to work 20 hours per week during the semester; full-time work is permitted during breaks.
-Please make an appointment at the International Faculty & Staff Office for questions about employment.
+Please make an appointment at the International Faculty and Staff Office for questions about employment.

 Human Resource Services maintains a listing of available student job opportunities.
 The Student Employment Office can provide you with information about finding a student job on campus after your arrival and class registration.
-You may also wish to inquire with Housing & Residential Services and University Libraries.
+You may also wish to inquire with Housing and Residential Services and University Libraries.
 The computer labs on campus also hire student workers.

 Graduate assistantships provide students with a stipend and full-tuition waiver.
 Approximately 25 percent of degree-seeking graduate students receive assistantships.
 Before you apply for an assistantship, be sure to read these tips provided by NIU's Faculty Development and Instructional Design Center.

 All supporting documents necessary to process your application must be sent to:

 Register as a prospective student to receive more information about NIU.